Chronic Pain Syndrome

 Among the techniques a physical therapist will employ to help relieve pain, as well as improve range of motion, are manual therapy, in which your therapist will stretch and apply gentle pressure to target problem joints and muscles.
 Teaching you posture and movement techniques to reduce pain is often a key part of chronic pain therapy, as are exercises for improving strength and flexibility.

-When you need help dealing with — and often eradicating — chronic pain, call us at Watertown, NY Center for a consultation.
+When you need help dealing with — and often eradicating — chronic pain, contact us at Watertown, NY Center for a request free consult.
 Our highly trained team of physical therapists is here to help.